yoel169/pygame/README.md

 ~update history:
 1.0: fighting jet that has to dodge missles. sounds and music work.
 1.5: added shooting, fixed shooting rate, added health and damadge, added score.
 2.0: working menu using pygame_gui, created menu as driver class, game gets its own class, gets called in driver class.
+2.1: Added some text in game, organized classes and created folders.